Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Other applications

-\paragraph{Off-policy Evaluation with External Validity:} In applications such as advertisement design selection, personalized medicine, search engines, and recommendation systems, evaluating and learning a new policy from historical data is a common problem \citep{kdd2009_ads, www2010_cb, AtheySusan2017EPL}.
-To accomplish this goal, \emph{off-policy evaluation} (OPE) evaluates a new policy by estimating the expected reward of the new policy \citep{dudik2011doubly,wang2017optimal,narita2018,pmlr-v97-bibaut19a,Kallus2019IntrinsicallyES,Oberst2019}.
-Recently, \citet{kato_uehara_2020} proposed using covariate shift adaptation to solve the \emph{external validity} problem in OPE, i.e., the case that the distribution of covariates is the same between the historical and evaluation data \citep{ColeStephenR.2010GEFR,PearlJudea2015EVFD}.
+\paragraph{Off-policy evaluation with external validity.} By the problem setting of combining causal inference and domain adaptation, \citet{kato_uehara_2020} recently proposed using covariate shift adaptation to solve the \emph{external validity} problem in OPE, i.e., the case that the distribution of covariates is the same between the historical and evaluation data \citep{ColeStephenR.2010GEFR,PearlJudea2015EVFD}.

-\paragraph{Change Point Detection:} The methods for \emph{change-point detection} try to detect abrupt changes in time-series data \citep{basseville1993detection,Gustafsson2000,brodsky1993nonparametric}.
+\paragraph{Change point detection.} The methods for \emph{change-point detection} try to detect abrupt changes in time-series data \citep{basseville1993detection,brodsky1993nonparametric,Gustafsson2000,nguyen2011positive}.
 There are two types of problem settings in change-point detection, namely the real-time detection \citep{Adams07bayesianonline,Garnett2009,Paquet2007} and the retrospective detection \citep{basseville1993detection,Yamanishi2002}.
 In retrospective detection, which requires longer reaction periods, \citet{LiuSong2012} proposed using techniques of direct DRE.
 Whereas the existing methods rely on linear-in-parameter models, our proposed method enables us to employ more complex models for change point detection.

-\paragraph{Similarity-based Sentiment Analysis:} \citet{kato2019pufinance} used the density ratio estimated from PU learning for sentiment analysis of text data based on similarity.
+\paragraph{Similarity-based sentiment analysis.} \citet{kato2019pufinance} used the density ratio estimated from PU learning for sentiment analysis of text data based on similarity.